nodejs/node/doc/api/cli.md

 consumption approaches the limit, V8 will spend more time on garbage collection in an effort to free unused memory.

-On a machine with 2GB of memory it is suggested to set this to 1536 (1.5GB) to leave some memory for other uses and avoid swapping.
+On a machine with 2GB of memory, consider setting this to 1536 (1.5GB) to leave some memory for other uses and avoid swapping.

 E.g. `node --max-old-space-size=1536 index.js`